ezsudeep/Deploy-Python-in-cPanel/README.md

 # How to Deploy a Django App with Tailwind CSS on cPanel using the Python Setup App

-This guide provides a **step-by-step walkthrough** to deploy a Django project (with Tailwind CSS) on a cPanel-based hosting environment using the **Python App Setup tool**.
+This guide provides a **step-by-step walkthrough** to deploy a Django project (with Tailwind CSS) [Django (with Tailwind, Bootstrap, or plain CSS/JS) on cPanel using the Python Setup App]  on a cPanel-based hosting environment using the **Python App Setup tool**.

 ---